stan-dev/design-docs/designs/0005-static-matrices.md

  - [Stan SIMD and Performance](https://discourse.mc-stan.org/t/stan-simd-performance/10488/11)
  - [A New Continuation Based Autodiff By Refactoring](https://discourse.mc-stan.org/t/a-new-continuation-based-autodiff-by-refactoring/5037/2)

-[JAX](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#%F0%9F%94%AA-In-Place-Updates) is an autodiff library developed by Google whose array type has similar constraints to the constant matrix type proposed here.
+[JAX](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#%F0%9F%94%AA-In-Place-Updates) is an autodiff library developed by Google whose array type is similar to what is here.

 [Enoki](https://github.com/mitsuba-renderer/enoki) is a very nice C++17 library for automatic differentiation which under the hood can transform their autodiff type from an arrays of structs to structs of arrays.